-42.1.1 Fixed Assets
+42.1 Fixed Assets

-42.1.2 The Board of Trustees is responsible for the safe custody and physical control of all buildings, equipment, furniture, etc. The fixed asset register will be managed electronically and will list all items [or a specific group of items purchased] valued at over £1000 that are considered to have a life longer than the financial year they were purchased in.

-- 42.1.3 All items of furniture, electrical or IT equipment must be recorded on the asset inventory log. - 42.1.4 Physical counts will be undertaken against the fixed asset register annually.
+- 42.1.1 The Board of Trustees is responsible for the safe custody and physical control of all buildings, equipment, furniture, etc. The fixed asset register will be managed electronically and will list all items [or a specific group of items purchased] valued at over £1000 that are considered to have a life longer than the financial year they were purchased in. - 42.1.2 All items of furniture, electrical or IT equipment must be recorded on the asset inventory log. - 42.1.3 Physical counts will be undertaken against the fixed asset register annually.
 Any discrepancies in excess of £1,000 between the physical count and the fixed asset register are reported to the Board of Trustees.

-42.1.5 Depreciation
+42.2 Depreciation

-- 42.1.6 Depreciation is provided on all tangible fixed assets other than freehold land and assets under construction, at rates calculated to write off the cost of each asset, less their estimated residual value, over its expected useful life. - 42.1.7 Depreciation will be charged at the following rates:
+- 42.2.1 Depreciation is provided on all tangible fixed assets other than freehold land and assets under construction, at rates calculated to write off the cost of each asset, less their estimated residual value, over its expected useful life. - 42.2.2 Depreciation will be charged at the following rates:

-Asset Group Depreciation Method Leasehold Land Over the term of the lease (125 years) Leasehold Property Over the useful economic life (33 to 50 years) Leasehold improvements Over the useful economic life (10 years) Furniture and equipment 20% (5 years) on a straight-line basis Computer Equipment 33.33% (3 years) on a straight-line basis Assets under construction These are not depreciated until the asset is brought into use Motor Vehicles 20% (5 years) on a straight-line basis
+Asset Group Depreciation Method Leasehold Land Over the term of the lease (125 years) Leasehold Property Over the useful economic life (33 to 50 years) Leasehold improvements Over the useful economic life (10 years)

+Furniture and equipment 20% (5 years) on a straight-line basis Computer Equipment 33.33% (3 years) on a straight-line basis Assets under These are not depreciated until the asset is brought into use construction Motor Vehicles 20% (5 years) on a straight-line basis

-42.1.8 Disposal of Assets
+42.3 Disposal of Assets

-42.1.9 It is the responsibility of the appropriate Budget Holder to identify any assets which are surplus to requirements.
-The disposal of assets with a carrying value [cost less accumulated depreciation] must be approved by the CEO and notified to the CFO / Finance Manager.
+42.3.1 It is the responsibility of the appropriate Budget Holder to identify any assets which are surplus to requirements.
+The disposal of assets with a carrying value [cost less accumulated depreciation] must be approved by the CEO and notified to the CFOO / Assistant CFO.
 The disposal of any asset with a carrying value above £5,000 will be reported to the Board of Trustees.